hkuedl/Heat-Cold_Wave_Load_Forecasting/README.md

 codes for **(2) Fidelity-Aware Representation Disentanglement** and **(3) Resilience-Enhanced Forecasting** can be found in the following files: `Forecasting_Models.py` and `Forecasting_model_training`.
 The experimental results (nMAE and nRMSE of the tested regions) will be saved in a csv file (e.g. "Europe.csv").
 Best forecasting models on the validation set will be saved as pt files.

-Users can simply run the file "Forecasting_model_training" to execute the experiments.
+Users can simply run the file `Forecasting_model_training` to execute the experiments.
 The experiments include some baselines and ablation comparison methods (see in Forecasting_model_training):

 `results_visualization(model_type='ANN', 'LSTM', or 'CNN')`: simple baseline models